MFR6340/theenglishextension.org/young-world-2/unit-4: Exploring Nature.md

 <img src="https://i.imgur.com/Bg066im.jpg" width="25%" />

-Have lots of fun reading about a child's camping adventures, with the story told in various forms of verse.
-Learn how to camp, laugh at the funny stories, and be exposed to rhyming couplets and quatraines and much more. (no Lexile levels are given to Poetry)
+Have lots of fun reading about Lucy's camping adventures, with the story told in various forms of verse.
+Learn how to camp, laugh at the funny stories, and be exposed to rhyming couplets and quatrains and limericks and more. (no Lexile levels are given to Poetry)

 <a href="https://www.bookdepository.com/Gone-Camping-Novel-Verse-Tamera-Will-Wissinger/9781328596345?ref=grid-view&qid=1673878569329&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1052920702" rel="nofollow">Buy on Orell Füssli</a>